 Our Fly Fishing Guides

 Victor purchased his first fly rod at age 7 but unfortunately never had a mentor to teach him how to use it!
 He did catch a few catfish with it at the Colorado River though!
 Victor really got into the sport when he moved to Tahoe back in the 80’s and found an old fiberglass rod in the shed of the first house he lived in.
 A little mentoring from an old shop owner named Wayne Wilkins and the rest is history!
 Twenty some years later, he still loves the Sierra Nevada Mountains!
 “The fishing is wonderful and the outdoors cannot be beat.”
 Living in South Lake Tahoe has been an adventure for Victor and central to many a good fishin’ hole.
-After spending the past fifteen years behind the counter of a fly shop and a few years prior to that behind a bar, he has heard most all the lies he can imagine and a few secrets about fly fishing as well!
+After spending the past twenty five years behind the counter of a fly shop and a few years prior to that behind a bar, he has heard most all the lies he can imagine and a few secrets about fly fishing as well!

 There are five watersheds within a few hours drive and he has spent his fair share of time on all of them.
 The Carson Rivers and the Walker Rivers are his backyard fisheries and it is where he sends most of his clients.
 His favorite place to guide is on the East Walker River during the winter/spring!
 So if you have a question about these rivers or if you are in need of a direction to be sent, now is the time to ask him, and you just might learn a secret or two.
 If there is one thing he enjoys, it’s talking about fishing!

 Dan Ring grew up on a lake in southern Minnesota.
 He spent much of his time catching anything from sunnies to snakes.
-In 1993 he moved with his family to San Diego, CA. Feeling like a gig of of water in a big city; He began backpacking and exploring the Sierra Nevada mountains from the eastern slope of Mount Whitney to Lake Tahoe.
+In 1993 he moved with his family to San Diego, CA. Feeling like a fish out of water in a big city; He began backpacking and exploring the Sierra Nevada mountains from the eastern slope of Mount Whitney to Lake Tahoe.
 In 2002 he came to South Lake Tahoe to purse wilderness studies courses at Lake Tahoe Community College.
 He came across an old fly rod and with a little help from his friends began fly fishing.
 Over the years he became very familiar with the local waters and entomology.
 In 2011 he became a guide and instructor at Tahoe Fly Fishing Outfitters.
 Dan has found his passion in teaching and guiding people to his favorite places around the Lake Tahoe Basin.